Time to Retrain? Detecting Concept Drifts in Machine Learning Systems: : Learning-based Concept Drift Detection

 From the current data point $x$, we group the previous $w$ consecutive points including $x$ into a window $W$ which is then clustered via DBSCAN~\cite{dbscan, skmultiflow}.
 DBSCAN expands from high-density core samples (measured by Euclidean distances) to form clusters, which removes the need to specify the number of clusters upfront.
 The cores are computed from the pre-defined minimum number of points in each cluster ($minPts$) and the maximum distance ($\epsilon$).
 The $minPts$ is calculated as $\frac{w}{100}$ to ensure that clusters are sufficiently large and no more than 1\% of the dataset requires labeling.
 We estimate $\epsilon$ using a simplified version of knee detection~\cite{Satopaa2011FindingA}.
 We compute the Euclidean distance between every point in the training dataset and its nearest neighbor and plot them in ascending order.
 The point with the largest curvature is chosen as the $\epsilon$ since most points would have smaller distances to their neighbor and can form high-density clusters for DBSCAN.

-However, when there are no high-density cores due to randomly generated features (SEA and Sine datasets in RQ1 and RQ2), DBSCAN can form too many or only a single cluster.
+However, when there are no high-density cores due to randomly generated features, DBSCAN can form too many or only a single cluster.
 We address this via K-means clustering~\cite{kmeansoreilly, skmultiflow}.
 The initial centroids are randomized with a count of $\frac{w}{100}$ to ensure at most 1\% of the dataset requires labels.
 The K-means algorithm computes the Euclidean distance and assigns points closest to the centroids to their respective clusters where the mean of each cluster becomes the new centroids.
 This process is repeated until convergence yielding the clusters surrounding the centroids.

-When inputs are images or text (as in RQ3), we also leverage K-means for clustering after pre-processing the input.
+When inputs are images or text, we also leverage K-means for clustering after pre-processing the input.
 For images, the features are the pixels of the image with some caveats.
 First, the pixels are in grayscale and normalized to have a value between 0 and 1.
 Second, the size of each image needs to be very small (no more than 28x28 pixels).
 Datasets without these characteristics may need feature reduction and grayscale conversion.
 We can then compute distance treating each pixel as a feature.
 When the inputs are texts, we follow the original pre-processing steps to clean, trim, vectorize, and tokenize the input texts~\cite{tf_text_classification}.
 This results in the features being fixed-sized sparse feature vectors with numbered values representing the encoded vocabulary that can be used to compute distances representing similarities between texts.

-\pa{Stratified random sampling data points}.
-Via DBSCAN or K-means, the clusters from $W$ can be treated as strata to be sampled for labeling.

-\pa{Expert labeling}.
-Experts will label a subset of this sample similar to how SOTA requires experts to label the selected data points.